riyasahni/riyasahni.github.io/_posts/2025-11-21-first-research-update.md

 ---
 layout: post
+title: "Is your Vibecoding Agent Lying To You?"
-title: "I built a transparency dashboard to catch silent failures in vibecoded systems, and here's what I found."
+# title: "I built a transparency dashboard to catch silent failures in vibecoded systems, and here's what I found."
 date: 2025-11-21
 category: research
 ---